auth0/docs/articles/api/authentication/reference/_authentication.md

 | `scope`          | |
 | `device`         | |

+**Remarks**

-This endpoint only works for database connections, passwordless connections, Active Directory/LDAP, Windows Azure AD and ADFS.
+- This endpoint only works for database connections, passwordless connections, Active Directory/LDAP, Windows Azure AD and ADFS.

+**Error Codes**

-For the error code reference for this endpoint refer to [Error Codes for /oauth/ro](#error-codes-for-oauth-ro).
+For the complete error code reference for this endpoint refer to [Error Codes for /oauth/ro](#error-codes-for-oauth-ro).

 ## Passwordless